Hand sanitizer shortage: Where you can still buy it

 Widespread fears of COVID-19 coronavirus are causing hand sanitizer shortages across the internet.
-Hand sanitizer is in such high demand that Amazon is actively monitoring and removing third-party sellers who are jacking up hand sanitizer prices.
+Hand sanitizer is in such high demand that retailers like Amazon are actively monitoring and removing third-party sellers who are jacking up hand sanitizer prices.

 But experts warn that the global health crisis will only get worse in the coming days.
-The outbreak, which began in Wuhan, China, has now spread to 46 countries with over 100 cases — and more expected — in the United States.
+The outbreak, which began in Wuhan, China, has now spread to more than 46 countries with close to 220 cases — and more expected — in the United States.

+- How to make hand sanitizer: Create your own Purell at home

+- Here are the best coronavirus cleaning products according to the EPA

-In addition to washing your hands thoroughly, the Centers for Disease Control and Prevention also recommends using an alcohol-based hand sanitizer with at least 60% alcohol.
+In addition to washing your hands thoroughly, the Centers for Disease Control and Prevention also recommends using an alcohol-based hand sanitizer with at least 60% alcohol, but with stores across the world selling out, you're probably asking where to buy hand sanitizer right now.
 Here are some of the remaining retailers with hand sanitizer stock.
+Just keep in mind that inventory is selling out rapidly but we're updating this page regularly so if it shows as sold out at one of the links below, it's probably worth trying another one.

+We've also noticed that Staples seems to have a new supply of Purell hand sanitizers and refill packs.
+Although it's likely they will sell out fast as the day progresses.

 - Shop all hand sanitizers at Walmart